wmacintosh/shirleys-kitchen/README.md

 What changed:
 - Moved `tailwind.config.js` and `postcss.config.cjs` into `shirleys-kitchen/`.
-- Removed root `package.json`, `vite.config.js`, `index.html`, `app.js`, and duplicate PostCSS/Tailwind configs.
+- Archived root `package.json`, `vite.config.js`, `index.html`, `app.js`, and duplicate PostCSS/Tailwind configs into `legacy/`.

-If you want some of the removed content recovered (for example the legacy `app.js` or the root `index.html`), I can restore or archive them into a `legacy/` folder instead of deleting.
+If you want the legacy files restored to the repo root instead of archived, tell me and I will move them back.

+Development notes:
+- The canonical app root is `shirleys-kitchen/` — open that folder in your editor for development.
+- Run `npm run lint`, `npm run build`, and `npm run dev` from the `shirleys-kitchen` folder.